izzatrazab/DecodeEfficiency/src/lib/posts/livechat-typing-test-clone/livechat-typing-test-clone.md

 ## Input Field

-I used a `<span>` with 'editable content' instead of an `<input>` because the `<input>` has a fixed width that can only be changed with JavaScript, making things more complicated.
-Using a `<span>` is a better choice because it adjusts its width as the content changes (when typing), allowing the text to move smoothly from right to left.
+- `<span>` element with contenteditable attribute.
+It is a good choice because it adjusts its width as the content changes (during typing).
+Typed words on the left of the input field the will transition smoothly from right to left.

 I used 3 types of event handler on the `<span>` element:
 1. ClipboardEventHandler, on:paste